comake/skl/docs/README.md

 # Standard Knowledge Language

-Standard Knowledge Language (SKL) is an open source framework for integrating software tools and enabling interoperability.
-It allows you to connect to and use data by what it represents rather than where it's stored.
+Standard Knowledge Language (SKL) is an open-source framework for building composable software and enabling interoperability.
+It is a methodology for how software can connect to data and other software components through customizable abstractions called schemas.

-This documentation provides an introduction for developers who want to integrate data from other software tools into their applications using SKL.
+The following pages provide a practical introduction for developers who want to:

+- [use schemas](./schema-fundamentals.md) to build software integrations using SKL
+- [use an engine](./engines.md) to execute schemas from code
+- [build schemas](./build-schemas.md) and make them available for others to use
+- [build an engine](./engines.md) in your language of choice

+If you have any questions, please [reach out to us on Discord](https://discord.gg/stvfSB8kpG?ref=https://github.com/comake/skl-examples) or [open or contribute to a discussion](https://github.com/comake/skl/discussions).

-## Overview
+## Motivations

 Today, people lack clarity because each app they work with only shows them a partial view of their work.
 Trying to offer a holistic and integrated experience is hard and results in a messy web of one-to-one integrations that is hard to maintain.
 This is true both for companies trying to consolidate data between tools they use internally, and for software companies wanting to let their users push or pull data to or from other software tools.